-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Sandy Urban Renewal Agency's basic financial statements.
 The introductory section is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.

-Report on Other Legal and Regulatory Requirements
+Reports on Other Legal and Regulatory Requirements

-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 2, 2015, on our consideration of the Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated November 3, 2017, on our consideration of Sandy Urban Renewal Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.

-Merina & Company, LLP
+For Merina & Company, LLP